jmarquesOT/sentilo-docs-test/docs/setup.rst

 In order to enable anonymous access you should modify the file sentilo-platform/sentilo-platform-server/src/main/resources/properties/config.properties:

 .. code:: properties

    # Properties to configure the anonymous access to Sentilo
-   enableAnonymousAccess=false
-   anonymousAppClientId=
+   ## determines if anonymous access to API is enabled
+   sentilo.server.api.anonymous.enable=false
+   ## Entity identifier that should be used for unauthenticated requests
+   # sentilo.server.api.anonymous.entity-id=

-If anonymous access is enabled (*enableAnonymousAccess=true*), then all anonymous requests to REST API are internally considered as is they have been performed by the application client identified by the *anonymousAppClientId* property value (this application client should exist into your Sentilo Catalog), and therefore these requests will have the same data restrictions as the requests performed by this client application.
+If anonymous access is enabled (*sentilo.server.api.anonymous.enable=true*), then all anonymous requests to REST API are internally considered as is they have been performed by the application client identified by the *sentilo.server.api.anonymous.entity-id* property value (this application client should exist into your Sentilo Catalog), and therefore these requests will have the same data restrictions as the requests performed by this client application.